 One most acceptable method to enhance communication between doctors and patients is to improve accessibility for both parties.
-Telehealth facilities can remotely diagnose and treat patients.
+Telehealth facilities can remotely diagnose and treat patients and you can also appoint through telehealth facilities.
 Telehealth has revolutionized the healthcare industry and proved as a standard and cost-effective option for going to the hospital or medical facility in 2022.
 Telehealth is not just limited to remote diagnosis and minor healthcare remedies.
 Today, addiction treatment, therapy, and plastic surgery have shifted to virtual visits wherever feasible.

 As a maximum number of insurers and patients choose virtual visits, telehealth will continue to thrive.
 The convenience of virtual appointments and consultations is unmatched.
 Beyond that, online live video streaming brings skilled doctors to rural areas with stable internet connectivity.

 Internet of Medical Things (IoMT) and Smart wearable devices

 Healthcare IoT is a vast category with numerous overlapping each other throughout the list.
 All equipment, from camera-aided surgical instruments and smart monitors to non-surgical robotics and digital kiosks, comes under the Internet of Medical Things category.